Submit your application and background information to join our team!

 2 Years = 2-3 Years in Position Base: $25.48/hr up to $26.13/hr

 3 Years = 3-4 Years in Position Base: $25.73/hr up to $26.38/hr

 7 Years = 7-8 Years in Position Base: $26.78/hr up to $27.46/hr

 10 Years = 10-11 Years in Position Base: $27.59/hr up to $28.29/hr

 11+ Years = 10-11 Years in Position Base: $27.59/hr up to $28.29/hr

 In January 2016, our officers switched to a 12-hour rotating shift schedule.
 With the implementation of this new schedule, officers have rotating days off and are scheduled for a three day weekend every other week (Friday, Saturday, and Sunday).
 This schedule provides officers with up to seven days off, per 14-day pay period, which means they are actually working fewer days than before.
 It is important to note that though officers have additional time off, the schedule provides for more officers on duty when compared to the previous schedule.
 Below is an illustration of how a typical 12-hour schedule would look:

-The Elkhart County Sheriff's Department strongly supports equal employment opportunity laws.
+The Elkhart County Sheriff's Office strongly supports equal employment opportunity laws.
 Qualified applicants are considered for employment without regard to age, gender, race, religious beliefs, national origin, sexual orientation, disability, or veteran status.
 This 5-page fact sheet answers frequently asked questions regarding the ADA and its impact on law enforcement officers with disabilities.